-Complications are mainly related to those cases where the tumour grows abnormally and affects other organs, causing an increase in uterine weight (sometimes up to 3 kg) and compresses bladder and intestines leading to urinary disturbances and constipation.
+Complications are mainly related to those cases where the tumour grows abnormally and affects other organs.
+This developed tumour can cause an increase in uterine weight (sometimes up to 3 kg) and compresses bladder and intestines, leading to urinary disturbances and constipation.
 Sometimes it can progress into cancer (sarcoma).
 Heavy bleeding, a dangerous drop in blood haemoglobin levels are other complications.
-Without timely intervention, fibroids can land up in cancer.
+Without timely intervention, a fibroid can land up in cancer.

-Uterine fibroids do not show any symptoms in its initial stage, and that’s why you need regular checkups with a gynaecologist.
+Uterine fibroid does not show any symptoms in its initial stage, and that’s why you need regular checkups with a gynaecologist.
 Consultation once every six months can detect disease at an early stage, preventing its development and undesirable consequences.